openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/IE/_passes.md

 This pass splits operations so that they are able to be infered with symmetric strides
     on dpu because of hardware limitation.
+### `-handle-exclude-pad-for-avg-pool`: Handle exclude-pad attribute for AvgPool operations
+This pass introduces exclude pad atribute handling for AvgPool operations, that have pad = stride = 1, by splitting operation in multiple AvgPool operations in order to handle this particular case.
 ### `-handle-large-kernels`: Handle large kernels ops
 The pass is a part of `AdjustForVPU` pipeline.